TMayerHub/PeriodicDrivenLindbladSolver/ReadMe.md

 ## Examples
+The minimal example shows, how to plot the zero Wigner mode given the system parameters.
+To get the Floquet matrix instead one simply has to exchange the function calculateWignerFromFile with calculateFloquetFromFile

-The example folder shows how to combine the fit with the solver, to calculate the current through the dot for different potentials.
+The example current.py shows how to combine the fit of the hybritzization function with the solver, to calculate the current through the dot for different potentials.
+Read trough to comments carefully, lines of code have to be executed one after the other.
+Additionally, there is also a json file, containing fitted system parameters extracted for the fit.
+This can be used as an example input for the solver (see also current.py).

 ---
 ## ToDo
-- RAM efficient parallelization
-- weights in fit
+- RAM efficient parallelization: at the moment the scipy Runge Kutta method is used for time evolution.
+  This stores the whole state vector at each timestep, which is unnecessary, one only needs the expectation value.
+Especially when parallelizing this can lead to an overload in RAM.
+  Consider implementing a timeevolution that only stores the expectation at each timestep.
+  As a quickfix if you run into overload: reduce the number of n_jobs in GreensFunction_sites.stepsGreaterLesser or reduce t_step=2, since after each t_step the Runge Kutta is interupted and only the expectation value is saved
+- weights in fit: Running the fit for the hybritization function without weight adjustment, often leads to a large missmatch between the physical and auxilary non-interacting driven Green's function and often doesn't capture the main features, especially of the keldysh component.
+  For automatic fitting one might have to adjust the fitting procedure to better capture the Green's function of a driven site.
+As a quick fix, always check the resulting non-interacting Green's function and adjust the weights accordingly (often a higher weight around the chemical potential is helpful)

+---
+## Details
+For more Details on the Algorithm and the Physics see my Master thesis:
+ Mayer T. (2025) "Impurity solver for strongly correlated periodically driven systems" (Master thesis, TU Graz)